Zepto wants to master its cold supply chain. Path to profit or frozen dreams?

 “Fruits and vegetables account for 8-10% of all sales on quick commerce platforms.
 It’s the largest category.
 It’s also a fast-moving category because purchase frequency is high," said Satish Meena, advisor at market research firm Datum Intelligence.

-This move will prompt these players to collaborate with cold chain logistics players and gradually ramp up investments to build in-house strength to improve the quality of perishable goods which represent a crucial stock-keeping unit (SKU) for all inventory-led grocery delivery players, they said.
+This move will prompt these players to collaborate with cold chain logistics players and gradually ramp up investments to build in-house strength to improve the quality of perishable goods which represent a crucial stock-keeping unit (SKU) for all inventory-led grocery delivery players.

 “As Quick Commerce scales, there is a serious opportunity in logistics to build a “Delhivery for Fruits and Vegetables (FnV)","Palicha wrote in his LinkedIn post last week.